 Yet even if Hammer expressed himself confrontationally, he posed a question that ran to the very core of the practice.
-Was the commitment to values and goals some new innovation within originalism-a feature of Hammer's "common good originalism"54 allied with its turn to the national conservative movement55 or Professor Adrian Vermeule's common good constitutionalism,56 but not of the original originalism with its commitment
+Was the commitment to values and goals some new innovation within originalism-a feature of Hammer's "common good originalism"54 allied with its turn to the national conservative movement55 or Professor Adrian Vermeule's common good constitutionalism, 56 but not of the original originalism with its commitment

 This approach should take as its starting point substantive moral principles that conduce to the common good, principles that officials (including, but by no means limited to, judges) should read into the majestic generalities and ambiguities of the written Constitution.
-These principles include respect for the authority of rule and of rulers; respect for the hierarchies needed for society to function; solidarity within and among families, social groups, and workers' unions, trade associations, and professions; appropriate subsidiarity, or respect for the legitimate roles of public bodies and associations at all levels of government and society; and a candid willingness to "legislate morality"-indeed, a recognition that all legislation is necessarily founded on some substantive conception of morality, such principles promote the common good and make for a just and well-ordered society.
+These principles include respect for the authority of rule and of rulers; respect for the hierarchies needed for society to function; solidarity within and among families, social groups, and workers' unions, trade associations, and professions; appropriate subsidiarity, or respect for the legitimate roles of public bodies and associations at all levels of government and society; and a candid willingness to "legislate morality"-indeed, a recognition that all legislation is necessarily founded on some substantive conception of morality, and that the promotion of morality is a core and legitimate function of authority.
+Such principles promote the common good and make for a just and well-ordered society.